Invariants of Handlebody-Knots via Yokota's Invariants: Examples of the Invariants

-where the right-hand side diagram is a band-sum of a component and a parallel copy of another component which is inserted $\Omega$ in the left-hand side diagram.
+where the right-hand side diagram is a band-sum of a component and a parallel copy of another component in which $\Omega$ is inserted in the left-hand side diagram.

-\subsection{Some Examples}
+\subsection{Some examples}

-First, we calculate for genus 2 trivial handlebody-knot $0_1$ by two ways; via a theta curve diagram $D_1$ and via a handcuffs diagram $D_2$.
-Secondly, we calculate a genus 2 handlebody-knot called $4_1$ (Figure \ref{fig6}) in the table of handlebody-knots given in \cite{IKMS}.
+First, we calculate our invariants for the genus 2 trivial handlebody-knot $0_1$ by two ways: via the theta curve diagram $D_1$ and via the handcuff diagram $D_2$.
+Secondly, we calculate our invariants for the genus 2 handlebody-knot called $4_1$ (Fig.~\ref{fig6}) in the table of handlebody-knots given in \cite{IKMS}.